JFritzle/Mapsforge-for-MyTourbook/README.md

 ![MapProfile](https://user-images.githubusercontent.com/62614244/164914276-bd081152-19f7-4030-90c1-104db92b32d6.jpg)

+Note:
+Zoom levels shown in _Map Profile Configuration_ are one higher than zoom levels internally used by query to the Mapsforge tile server.

 ### Example

 Screenshot of MyTourbook showing Heidelberg (Germany), comparing _2D Tour Map_ and _2.5D Tour Map_, where _2D Tour Map_ using